KSHobbyProjs/planet_simulator/README.md

   - 'MODE'      : [1: data output only, 2: live simulation only, or 3: data output and live simulation]

 ### main.py
 After configuring the config.txt file, run the program by executing main.py with whichever Python interpreter you choose.
-The `output` directory will contain the data output from the simulation, and the `restart` directory will contain all dump files.

 ### output
 If you chose Mode 1 or Mode 3, the data output files will be printed into the `output` directory.
 The data files have the form `[NAME]_[OUTPUTNUM]_[PLANETNAME].dat`, where NAME is the name of your simulation as set in the config.txt file, OUTPUTNUM is the number of the output cycle the data corresponds to, and PLANETNAME is the name of the planet that the data corresponds to (example: SolarSim_3_Mercury.dat).
 The .dat files are structured in columns.
 The first column gives the number of clock cycles that have passed; the second column gives the time at each cycle; the next three columns give the x, y, and z positions of the planet, respectively; the sixth column gives the planet's radial distance from the origin; the seventh column gives the planet's radial distance from the origin projected onto the x-y plane; and the last column gives the speed of the planet.
 All data uses meters for position and seconds for time.